-U.S. Congressman Will Hurd
+Office of U.S. Representative Will Hurd (TX-23)

 Claire Miller is a graduate student in the Engineering Management program at the Cockrell School of Engineering at The University of Texas at Austin.
 Initially, Miller aimed to use her graduate education to improve business processes in her workplace.
 During the course of her studies, she developed a desire to apply her engineering skills to cyber security policy issues.
 Her academic and policy interests center on emerging gaps in communication interfaces and outlining cyber security policy responsibilities.
 When she is not studying or working, Miller enjoys listening to podcasts, reading and board games with her friends.

 Rachel Neely | UT Austin